jrhee17/armeria/xds/docs/DEVELOPER.md

 For instance, a `Cluster` may contain an `EDS` configuration indicating how `Endpoint`s should be fetched.

-The purpose of the `XdsClient` is to fetch all remote resources and to allow other components to query these resources.
+The purpose of the `XdsBootstrap` is to fetch all remote resources and to allow other components to query these resources.
 For this reason, it makes sense that if a fetched resource contains a `ConfigSource`, the next resource is also fetched.